Chekhov’s Grand Piano comes to Craxton Studios, Hampstead

-There are many parallels between the works of Anton Chekhov and the music of his compatriots.
-Chekhov’s writing is filled with allusions to music, especially the piano, and some of the plays have piano interludes.
+There are many parallels between the works of Chekhov and the music of his compatriots.
+Chekhov’s writing is filled with allusions to music, and especially the piano, and some of his plays have piano interludes.
 Shostakovich noted that Chekhov’s short stories were written in sonata form.
-Chekhov corresponded with Tchaikovsky whom he revered and his friend Rachmaninoff played the piano in Chekhov’s summer home The White Dacha at Yalta.
+Chekhov corresponded with Tchaikovsky, whom he revered, and his friend Rachmaninoff played the piano in Chekhov’s summer home, The White Dacha at Yalta.

-“Extraordinary originality, superb simplicity, and fingers of steel hidden behind muscles of velvet…..[Viv McLean] plays with the genius one finds in those who know how to forget themselves, naturally placing themselves at the right point to meet the music, this mystery of the moment…..”
-Le Monde, Paris
+“Viv McLean revealed extraordinary originality, superb simplicity, and muscles of steel hidden by fingers of velvet.
+He plays with the genius one finds in those who know how to forget themselves, naturally placing themselves at the right point to meet the music, this mystery of the moment.”

 “The finesse and fieriness of [David le Page’s] playing is always top-notch, but more than that, his unique sense of creativity infuses everything he does.
 His own music has a strong personal voice, full of improvisatory flair and independence of thought – and, like his interpretations of the classical repertoire, seems driven by a deeply poetic spirit.”